-TENCEL™ REFIBRA™ branded fibres are high-quality, cellulose fibres made from wood pulp mixed with 30% cotton waste from textile manufacturing.
+TENCEL™ branded lyocell with REFIBRA™ technology fibres are high-quality, cellulose fibres made from wood pulp mixed with 30% cotton waste from textile manufacturing.
 The wood pulp is derived from sustainably managed forestry and is produced in a closed loop system.
-TENCEL™ REFIBRA™ is a trademark of Lenzing AG.
+TENCEL™ and REFIBRA™ are trademarks of Lenzing AG.

-LENZING™ ECOVERO™ branded viscose fibres are viscose fibres made from wood pulp.
-The raw botanic materials are derived from semi-natural forests or from sustainably managed forests – controlled and regulated in accordance with a stringent wood sourcing policy and certified with FSC and PEFC.
-LENZING™ ECOVERO™ fibres are EU Ecolabel certified, meaning that the manufacturing of LENZING™ ECOVERO™ fibres has a significantly lower environmental impact to comparable fibres in the market.
+LENZING™ ECOVERO™ branded viscose fibres are made from wood pulp.
+The wood derives from certified and controlled sustainably managed forests – controlled and regulated in accordance with a stringent wood sourcing policy.
+LENZING™ ECOVERO™ fibres are EU Ecolabel certified, meaning that the manufacturing of LENZING™ ECOVERO™ fibres meeting high environmental standards throughout their life cycle: from raw material extraction to production, distribution and disposal.
+Their production generates lower emissions and water impact compared to generic viscose.
 LENZING™ and ECOVERO™ are trademarks of Lenzing AG.

 LIVA REVIVA by BIRLA